voltagead/flaming-ironman/coding-standards/php/readme.md

 ### View Logic

-When using html within view logic, use ternary.
+When using html within view logic, use colon syntax.

 When logic exists between open and close html tags, use curly brackets.